Cameron Congreve

-Cameron Mark Congreve (born 24 January 2004) is a Welsh professional footballer who plays as an attacking midfielder or right winger for club Dundee, on loan from club Swansea City.
-He has previously played on loan for Bromley.
-He is a Wales under-21 international.
+Cameron Mark Congreve (born 24 January 2004) is a Welsh professional footballer who plays as an attacking midfielder or right winger for KVC Westerlo and the Wales national team.

 Career

 Congreve is a youth product of Swansea City, having joined at U9 level.
 He was named the Swansea Academy Player of the Year for the 2020–21 season.
 He signed his first professional contract with Swansea City on 10 March 2022, keeping him at the club until at least 2024.
 He made his professional debut with Swansea in a 1–0 EFL Championship loss to Blackpool on 12 March 2022.

 Congreve joined EFL League Two club Bromley on loan for the 2024–25 season.
 Congreve had a successful season with the Ravens which resulted in 47 appearances and 6 goals, with a personal highlight being his goal against Premier League club Newcastle United in an FA Cup match on 12 January 2025.

 On 22 August 2025, Congreve joined club Dundee on a season-long loan.
 He made his debut the following day as a substitute in a league draw away to Kilmarnock.
 After impressing with an assist the previous week against Motherwell, Congreve received his first start for the Dee on 20 September at home to Livingston and provided two more assists en route to a man of the match performance and a first league win of the season for Dundee.
+On 13 December, Congreve scored first goal for Dundee in an away draw against Livingston.

+On 3 August 2026, Congreve joined Belgian Pro League club KVC Westerlo on a four-year deal for an undisclosed fee.

 International career

 Congreve is a youth international for Wales, having played for the Wales U18s, having debuted in a 0–0 (2–0) friendly loss to the England U18s on 30 March 2021.
 On 14 March 2023 he was called up to the Wales national under-21 football team.
+In May 2026 Congreve was called up to the Wales senior squad for the first time.
+He made his Wales debut in the 1-1 friendly match draw against Ghana on 2 June 2026.